NicolasCalafiore/Community-Connect/Community-Connect-v2/README.md

 Date: circa.
 Mid 2021

-This project was created around 2021 and will not be updated.
-Instead a new version will be release separately as CCv3
+This project was created around 2021 and will not be returned to.